A simple unified explanation of several genetic issues on today's human population and on archaic humans: The disappearance of genes in in a reproductively disadvantageous region

-\begin{remark} In a population, not all genetic material will be passed on from one generation to the next.
-This disappearance of genes, known as ``genetic drift'' is, however, much slower than the disappearance given by \eqref{eq:estimate1} and \eqref{eq:estimate2} above.
-The disappearance given by \eqref{eq:estimate1} and \eqref{eq:estimate2} is exponential in time, whereas the disappearance by genetic drift is linear in time.
-For more details about genetic drift we refer the reader to \cite[chapters 5 and 7]{Hartl}. \end{remark}
+\begin{remark} {\rm In a population, not all genetic material will be passed on from one generation to the next.
+This disappearance of genes, known as “random genetic drift” is, however, much slower than the disappearance given by \eqref{eq:estimate1} above.
+The disappearance given by \eqref{eq:estimate1} is exponential in time, whereas the disappearance by random genetic drift is inversely linear in time.
+For more details about random genetic drift we refer the reader to \cite{Hartl} (chapters 5 and 7).} \end{remark}

-\begin{remark} If a small population in a region mixes with a much larger population in the region then a randomly chosen gene from the region will very likely come from the large population.
-This holds, independently of the amount of interbreeding between the populations.
-In a small sample of genes, it is likely that they will all come from the larger population, but it is unlikely in a large sample.
-For instance, if the larger population is $100$ times as big as the small population then, for a sample of $100$ genes, the probability that they will all come from the large population is $(100/101)^{100} \approx 1/e \approx 0.37$.
-However, in a sample of $1,000$ genes, the probability that they will all come from the large population is less than $0.0001$. \end{remark}

-\begin{remark} Genes for which there is a selective advantage may survive in a region where the population does not fully reproduce itself.
-Obviously, this can only happen if there is some interbreeding between immigrants and local population.
-The bigger the reproductive disadvantage of the region is, the bigger selective advantage is needed. \end{remark}